 Invoice/Receivables Factoring For Women

 Did you know it’s possible to get an advance against your accounts receivables?
 With invoice or receivables factoring for women-owned businesses, your accounts receivables get treated as an asset.
 So you sell your accounts receivables at a discount to a third-party factoring company.
 And instead of waiting to get paid as you normally would with your typical accounts receivables cycle, you get the money you need right now.

-Businesses use invoice factoring for a variety of reasons.
-However, remember that it may be more expensive than some other business credit options such as a secured term loan or business credit line.
+Small businesses use invoice factoring for a variety of reasons.
+However, remember that invoice financing may be more expensive than some other business credit options such as a secured term loan or business credit line.
 The cost or factor rate depends on the credit strength of your customer or client list.

 If your business has strong revenue and needs a lump sum of cash now, consider a revenue-based business loan.

-Revenue-based business loans for women gets you to access to the cash you need today.
+Revenue-based business loans for women get you access to the cash you need today.
 However, unlike a traditional term business loan, your repayments get calculated as a percentage of your future monthly revenue.